-I had no doubt that the two elephants in our Zoological Garden were forest elephants.
-They had five clearly defined toe nails on the front feet and four on the back feet and in this regard were different from all other African elephants I inspected then, or have inspected since, in zoos or elsewhere.
-I can only assume this is because most, if not all, of the African elephants exported to zoos and safari parks around the world originated from stocks of wild savanna elephants, mainly in countries in East and southern Africa.
-Although our forest elephants were young, I was able to confirm the presence of several of the other characteristics frequently described for L. cyclotis.
+I was confident that the relevant features of the two elephants in our Zoological Garden in Ibadan conformed to those set out above for the African forest elephant.
+In particular, they had five very well defined toe nails on the front feet and four on the back feet and in this regard were different from all other African elephants I had ever examined, in zoos or elsewhere.
+I could only assume this was because most, if not all, of the African elephants exported to zoos and safari parks around the world originated from stocks of the more accessible savanna elephant, mainly in countries in East and southern Africa.